ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 If the current period total is used as the predictive variable, then the Predictive Variable and the Total Variable are the same.

+There are additional parameters, separate to the inputs, that the user must populate.
+These are:

+*	Absolute Difference Threshold
+*	Percentage Difference Threshold, represented as a decimal

 There are multiple options for the detection method.
 The user may choose from the following: